 Cylindrical tubes are particularly pervasive biological structures, forming the basic geometry of arteries, airways, digestive tract, and many others.
 These structures are often highlighted by a complex make-up, including anisotropy, differential growth, and multiple layers.
 The basic mechanical behaviour -- for instance response to forces such as external pressure or muscle contraction -- plays a vital role in the physiological properties and is often a component in degradation and disease.

-We are currently using non-linear elasticity to explore muscle contraction in arteries and the projection of the chameleon tongue.
+We are currently using these tools to explore such diverse topics as wound healing, growth of tumour spheroids, and the projection mechanism of the chameleon tongue.

 A vertical soap film draining under gravity is a classic experiment, explored since the time of Newton.
 In our lab at the University of Delaware, we created magnetic soap-films by adding magnetic nano-particles to a standard soap-film recipe.
 These films, when placed vertically under a strong bar magnet, could be made to drain upwards against gravity with a strong enough magnet.

 We developed a 2D model for a draining magnetic film using lubrication theory.
 We have captured well the basic phenomenon of reverse draining; we have also explored the effect of a disjoining pressure due to molecular forces.
 On the left is a regular draining film, on the right a magnetic film undergoes reverse draining (the black signals the thinnest, drained region).